Take Charge of Safety

 Kidpower Services and Educational Resources

 Kidpower Teenpower Fullpower International, commonly called Kidpower, is an educational charitable organization established in 1989 to bring self-protection and confidence to people of all ages, abilities, and walks of life.
 Our vision is to work together to create cultures of caring, respect, and safety for all.
-Kidpower has served over r two million children, teenagers, and adults in the United States and many other countries.
+Kidpower has served over 3 million children, teenagers, and adults in the United States and many other countries.
 Law enforcement experts, educators, and mental health specialists recommend our programs for being positive, practical, and effective.

 The skills we teach prepare our students to protect themselves from most bullying, molestation, assault and abduction.
 Knowing these skills increases most students’ belief in themselves as being powerful, competent and valuable people.
 Visit our website at www.kidpower.org for information about local workshops, an extensive free on-line library, affordable publications, and consultation.
-To learn more about how to use Kidpower skills and knowledge in your daily live, The Kidpower Book for Caring Adults: Personal Safety, Self-Protection, Confidence, and Advocacy for Young People has a forword by violence management expert Gavin de Becker, best-selling author of The Gift of Fear and Protecting the Gift.
+To learn more about how to use Kidpower skills and knowledge in your daily live, The Kidpower Book for Caring Adults: Personal Safety, Self-Protection, Confidence, and Advocacy for Young People has a foreword by violence management expert Gavin de Becker, best-selling author of The Gift of Fear and Protecting the Gift.